Food porn: Connection with business

-Taking a picture of food became one of the norms for the younger generation in the world as they tried to emulate Foodporn, a site that popularized the concept of posting visually appealing videos and photos of food and drink across social media.
+Taking a picture of food became one of the norms for the younger generations on social media.
 Study from YPulse shows 63% of people between thirteen years old to thirty two years old posted their food picture while they are eating on social networking services.
 Moreover, 57% of people in the same age range posted information of the food they were eating at that time.
 From the percentage, food and social media are starting to connect together as trend.
 People using the hashtag #foodporn helps the food industry to track audiences on social networking services.

 Usage and community

 The term food porn has shifted throughout its first appearances.
 Articles mentioned food porn as early as the late 1970s.
 The phrase was used in a literal manner, describing food that was unhealthy for human consumption, directly comparing it to pornography.
 Its use took on a new meaning in the early 2000s, when the term food porn began being used to describe food that was presented and prepared in a manner that was aesthetically appealing.
 This desire for food has flooded the internet, having significant effects on social media sites that provide the ability to display such as Instagram, Flickr, Snapchat, Facebook, Reddit, and Twitter.
 The popularity of displaying food in a physically appealing manner is driven by the users that create these communities.
 The use of hashtags that the users of these sites have adapted to, allow food porn to connect people in a way that documents anything about the food such as, foods that reflect cultures, calories, presentation, preparation, delicious taste, and anything else that adds to the authenticity of the meal.